-COVID-19 Highlights the Need for Broadband Expansion
+COVID-19 Highlighted the Need for Broadband Expansion

 I’ve heard from countless constituents across the district, and especially in Western Maryland, that they don’t have reliable access to internet, something that makes it difficult to telework and engage in distance learning.
 Students without reliable internet access are put at a disadvantage to learn and succeed, further expanding the achievement gap.
 There is also a growing need for tele-health treatment right now.
 Solving some of the most pressing challenges in our communities like addiction and substance use means doing more to improve the mental health of Americans.
 The best way to access mental health treatment while staying safe is through the internet.
 American families have enough to worry about right now.
 The federal government must do more to ensure that every household has the reliable access to internet that the pandemic has made even more necessary.

 Through my position on the powerful House Appropriations Committee, and with the historic investments in America’s infrastructure led by the Democrats, we invested $85 million nationwide in broadband expansion — much of which will go to Western Maryland and other parts of the state.

 Working with my colleagues in the House, I helped to secure nearly $3 million in funding specifically for broadband expansion in Garrett County.